Akshat21020/WEATHER-APP/README.md

 # 🚀 Features

-Live Weather Updates: Get real-time weather data for any city worldwide.
+Live Weather Updates: Get real-time weather data for any city worldwide.<br>
-Temperature Details: Displays temperature in both Celsius and Fahrenheit.
+Temperature Details: Displays temperature in both Celsius and Fahrenheit..<br>
-Weather Conditions: Shows conditions like sunny, cloudy, rain, etc.
+Weather Conditions: Shows conditions like sunny, cloudy, rain, etc..<br>
-Additional Info: Includes humidity, wind speed, and more.
+Additional Info: Includes humidity, wind speed, and more..<br>
 Responsive Design: Works on all screen sizes, from desktops to mobile devices.

 # 🖼 Preview